pythonanywhere/help_pages/articles/UsingMySQL.md

 bash console or ssh session:

     :::bash
-    mysql -u USERNAME -h HOSTNAME -p
+    mysql -u USERNAME -h HOSTNAME -p 'USERNAME$DATABASENAME'

+In this:

+* The `USERNAME` is the username you use to log in to PythonAnywhere
+* The `HOSTNAME` is on your Databases tab
+* The `'USERNAME$DATABASENAME'` is the full name of your database, which comprises your username, then a dollar sign, then the name you gave it.
+The single quotes around it are important!
+If you don't put them in there, bash will try to interpret the `$DATABASENAME` as an [environment variable](http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_03_02.html), which will lead to an error saying `ERROR 1044 (42000): Access denied for user 'USERNAME'@'%' to database 'USERNAME'`

-The USERNAME is the username you use to log in to PythonAnywhere and the HOSTNAME is on your Databases tab.
-It will prompt you for a password -- use the one you entered on the Databases tab.
+When you run the command, it will prompt you for a password -- use the one you entered on the Databases tab.

 ## Accessing MySQL from Python